 Right now, five separate battlefield properties are in dire need of restoration efforts.
 Your support is needed to transform this hallowed ground to its wartime appearance so visitors can safely view the same landscapes the soldiers did when they struggled there.

 At the American Battlefield Trust, we do not just acquire historic land.
 We believe it is also our duty, whenever possible, to restore it to its wartime appearance and condition.
 That’s when these battlefields truly fulfill their destinies to become outdoor classrooms where people can visit and learn what really happened there.

-This process requires painstaking research to determine the appearance of these hallowed landscapes when soldiers struggled there.
-We utilize wartime photographs, maps, and primary sources to determine the contours of the land and which structures were present at the time of the battle.
+Doing all of this the right way requires time, hard work, and money.
+Our team conducts painstaking research to determine the appearance of these hallowed landscapes at the time of the battle.
+We utilize wartime photographs, maps, and primary sources to determine the contours of the land and which structures were present.